mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 \end{aligned}
 $$

-This can clearly be seen to be maximized when $$\vec x$$ is zero, and $$i = 1$$, where the noise sensitivity should reduce to being $$122$$, as expected.
+This can clearly be seen to be maximized when $$\vec x$$ is zero, and $$i = 122$$, where the noise sensitivity should reduce to being $$122$$, as expected.
-So you can do explicit computations in this framework, although it is unclear if reinterpreting things in terms of gradients is useful at all.
+I get the impression this is essentially the same computation you would do in the "standard" framework though.